MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/change/change-analysis-visualizations.md

 ---
-title: View and use Change Analysis in Azure Monitor
+title: View and use Change Analysis (classic)
-description: Learn the various scenarios in which you can use Azure Monitor's Change Analysis. ms.topic: conceptual ms.author: hannahhunter
+description: Learn the various scenarios in which you can use Change Analysis (classic). ms.topic: conceptual ms.author: hannahhunter
 author: hhunter-ms
-ms.date: 11/17/2023
+ms.date: 09/12/2024
 ms.subservice: change-analysis
 ---

-# View and use Change Analysis in Azure Monitor
+# View and use Change Analysis (classic)

 [!INCLUDE [transition](../includes/change/change-analysis-is-moving.md)]

-Change Analysis provides data for various management and troubleshooting scenarios to help you understand what changes to your application caused breaking issues.
+Change Analysis (classic) provides data for various management and troubleshooting scenarios to help you understand what changes to your application caused breaking issues.

-## View Change Analysis data
+## View change data

-### Access Change Analysis screens
+### Access Change Analysis (classic) screens

-You can access the Change Analysis overview portal under Azure Monitor, where you can view all changes and application dependency/resource insights.
-You can access Change Analysis through two entry points:
+You can access the Change Analysis (classic) overview portal under Azure Monitor, where you can view all changes and application dependency/resource insights.
+You can access these screens through two entry points:

 #### Via the Azure Monitor home page